A comprehensive guide to winning real money playing slot machines online in the United States.

 The reason for this is simple: most players, including high-rollers, are infinitely more likely to run out of money than to hit the jackpot within the number of spins that they can afford.
 The players who don’t score the big win end up paying for the jackpot.

-This means that instead of allowing the grind to chew through your bankroll, you should limit the number of spins and hope that the inherent volatility of the slots will allow you to make short-term gains.
+This means that instead of allowing the grind to chew through your bankroll, you should limit the number of spins and hope that the inherent volatility of real money online slots will allow you to make short-term gains.
 If you’re having trouble visualizing how this works, try comparing it to a coin toss – hitting tails three times in a row is perfectly possible, but hitting tails one thousand times in a row isn’t likely to happen in a fair environment.

 In order to minimize the grind, you should look for games where a single spin with all pay-lines activated will cost 1% or less of your bankroll – if you go beyond that, you’re more likely to lose your entire bankroll early on.
 For example, if you have $1,000 in your account, you should be looking for a slot game that will take $10 or less per spin.

 Additionally, you should concentrate on games that either give you decent odds of getting ahead on standard line wins or on games that provide a decent chance of triggering a potentially lucrative bonus feature, such as free spins or perhaps a pick’em bonus round.
-A good example of the former would be games with expanding wilds, such as the Golden Wolves from Konami, while an example of the latter would be a number of Microgaming slots, including the aforementioned Spring Break, as well as Cashville, Cashapillar, and Secret Admirer.
+A good example of the former would be games with expanding wilds, such as the Golden Wolves from Konami, while an example of the latter would be a number of Microgaming online slots, including the aforementioned Spring Break, as well as Cashville, Cashapillar, and Secret Admirer.

 -Focus on the entertainment value, because the odds are never in your favor.
 If you’re playing a high-volatility game with a significant house edge, you should be prepared to lose all your money.
-Playing slots is akin to giving the casino money in exchange for entertainment.
+Playing real money slots is akin to giving the casino money in exchange for entertainment.
 As long as you accept this and are OK with the potential losses, you’re good to go.

 – If you’re in it for the money, don’t push your luck – quit playing as soon as you score a big hit.
 You’ve already won against the odds, the goddess Fortune has smiled upon you, and the high variance of the game negated the house edge in your case.
 If you keep on playing, you’re increasing the odds of the house edge catching up with you.